Find an Orthodontist near you

 Disclaimer

-Self-ligating braces as a treatment method are still being investigated for their efficacy, but have not currently been proven to make treatments faster, better or more comfortable for all patients.
+Self-ligating braces as a treatment method are still being tested in clinical research, however, they have not been proven to make treatments significantly faster, better or more comfortable for patients.
 Registered specialist orthodontists in Australia are committed to continuous research through well-controlled studies and continue to make treatment decisions based on best practice advice and patient outcomes.
 We recommend always consulting an orthodontist prior to commencing any form of orthodontic treatment and getting a second opinion if you’re unsure about the recommendation made to you.
-You can find an orthodontist in your area using our handy Finder tool.
+You can find an orthodontist in your area using our Finder Tool.

 How useful was this article?